-5. Activities in the Rangitāiki River catchment have degraded its amenity values and quality of the environment
+5. There are opportunities to restore the natural qualities of Activities in the Rangitāiki River catchment have degraded its amenity values and quality of the environment and its water

 Many of the activities established within the Rangitāiki River catchment within the last century have changed the natural pattern of the Rangitāiki River and have degraded its amenity values, quality of the environment, natural features and characteristics.